popeyeotaku/c6t/doc/grammar.md

     paramtypes = typedecls ;

  The function declaration contains the names of any parameters; this series of declarations specifies their types.
+It is illegal to set a struct type for a parameter; array types are converted to pointers to the corresponding element, bare floats are converted to doubles, and bare chars are converted to ints.

     locals = typedecls ;